The answers to important questions when buying a fixed annuity.

 Back to our example: 55-year-old Kelli’s $800,000 in savings are currently invested at a 70/30 mix of stocks and bonds.
 She wants to maintain her equity exposure and overall investment mix when she purchases a $100,000 5-year fixed annuity.

 Breaking up your purchase into multiple fixed annuities with different contract terms is a useful strategy in a low interest rate environment.
 A fixed annuity laddering strategy accomplishes two things: you’re able to secure a higher interest rate today that’s only available for longer time commitments while also creating multiple opportunities to reinvest at potentially higher future rates.
-For example, instead of buying one 5-year fixed annuity, you could buy 3 fixed annuities with maturities of 3-years, 5-years, and 7-years.
+For example, instead of buying one 5-year fixed annuity, you could buy 3 fixed annuities with interest rate guarantee periods of 3-years, 5-years, and 7-years.
 The money locked in for longer will be eligible for higher rates today.
-And, you’ll have liquidity available at multiple dates in the future, which makes it more likely that you’ll catch rising rates.
+And, you’ll have liquidity available at multiple dates in the future, which makes it more likely that you’ll catch higher rates if they rise in the future.

 If Kelli employs this strategy, she’ll split her $100,000 purchase into multiple smaller purchases, keeping the average investment term close to 5 years.
 Based on current rates and her personal circumstances, Kelli decides to split her investment evenly between 3-year, 5-year, and 7-year fixed annuities, crediting 3.10%, 4.00%, and 4.10% respectively.
-This way, she’ll have funds maturing in 3 different years, giving her more reinvestment opportunities.
+This way, she’ll have funds whose rates are ending in 3 different years, giving her more reinvestment opportunities.

-With your fixed annuity, you have several options upon maturity.
+With your fixed annuity, you have several options when the initial interest rate period ends.
 If you are planning to annuitize your fixed annuity, you may be better off purchasing a longevity annuity today.
 The money you invest in a longevity annuity will produce a guaranteed lifetime income stream starting at some point in the future, resembling what your annuitized fixed annuity will look like.

 The two strategies are summarized in the table below.